 The best part of these tubs is that you can put almost anything and everything in them without having to worry about things cluttering the classroom.
 You can organize them however you like and store them away to take up too much space.
 These bins, baskets, and boxes will help you keep the homeschool room looking great while holding everything in one, organized place.

 Jars are some of our favorite homeschool storage solutions.
 This schoolroom fix is a great way to keep desks and student workspaces clean and organized.
 You can place jars on each of your kids’ desks for them to keep their pens and pencils in.
-Jars make all writing utensils accessible at all times and offer the organization help that your kids will love.

-While students do tend to be much messier than the teachers, organization still matters to them, and you’ll see them using the storage jars much more than you might expect.
+While students do tend to be much messier than the teachers, the organization still matters to them, and you’ll see them using the storage jars much more than you might expect.
 Jars can be found almost anywhere and can even be sourced from recycled materials.
 The ease of access and incredible help they offer the classroom makes them one of our favorite homeschool storage solutions.

 Don’t Be Afraid to DIY